ravi-prakash1907/Internet-Technologies/JavaScript/Info/basics.md

   var car = {type:"Fiat", model:"500", color:"white"};
   // written as   name:value   pairs  --->  as dictionary
   //  car.model;   =  objectName["propertyName"];  // it's "500", both are CORRECT

+  // string, Number & Boolean variables are not declared in OBJECTS
+  // correct way is:
+  var x = new String();        // Declares x as a String object var y = new Number();        // Declares y as a Number object var z = new Boolean();       // Declares z as a Boolean object
 ```